-Join us for an online seminar as we virtually welcome Dr Yanan Zhang from the Oxford Institute of Population Ageing to present ‘Health inequalities across older adults cared for by daughters and sons in modernising China’
+We virtually welcomed Dr Yanan Zhang from the Oxford Institute of Population Ageing to present ‘Health inequalities across older adults cared for by daughters and sons in modernising China’.
+A recording of the presentation is available to watch below.

 About the seminar